shadow-light/sellingjesus.org/src/articles/simony.md

 The gospel has been given freely and should therefore be freely given.
 The same is true for all revelation that has been handed down from on high.
 To give such things freely is not a burden, but a wonderful privilege!

 > What then is my reward?
 That in preaching the gospel I may offer it free of charge, and so not use up my rights in preaching it.
-(1 Cor.
-9:18)
+(1 Cor 9:18)

 [^1]: Lombard, Peter.
 Sentences, 4.25.2